utsaslab/crashmonkey/README.md

 * `-f` - block device to copy device queue flags from.
 This controls what flags (FUA, flush, etc) will be allowed to propagate to the device wrapper.
 Something like `/dev/vda` should work for this
 * `-t` - file system type, right now CrashMonkey is only tested on ext4
 * `-d` - device to run tests on.
-Currently the only valid option is `/dev/cow_ram0`.
-This flag should hopefully go away soon.
+This device can be any valid block device and the device will be clobbered.
+* `-z` - scratch device to use as a snapshot.
+This device will be clobbered.

 To run your own CrashMonkey, use: `../build/c_harness <flags> <user defined workload>`